thegr8ivan/thegr8ivan/README.md

 - 🖥️ Projects I’ve built from scratch because *why not?*
 - 🛠️ Fixing bugs and pretending I wrote the code right the first time.
 - 🌟 Having fun with coding challenges .

----

-## ⚡ Fun Facts
-- I have a love-hate relationship with semicolons (`;`)—I think we all do.
-- The "Rubber Duck Debugging" method?
-Yep, I’ve explained my code to my coffee mug.
-- My version of “Netflix and chill” is “console.log and debug.”

 ### Thanks for stopping by, and remember: **Life’s too short to write boring code.**